maninc/trinitylake/docs/format/lakehouse-transaction.md

 Using SERIALIZABLE would ensure fully serial transaction history, but reducing the transaction throughput of the whole Trinity lakehouse.

+!!!note

+    It is possible to define and implement lower isolation level for TrinityLake.
+    However, this is currently not a priority of the project.
+    If you are interested in exploring such support, please feel free to publish a design proposal!

 ## Commit Conflict Resolution Strategy

 When there is a concurrent transaction commit failure, the failing transaction that started at version `v` should do the following: